Hinterland

-Hinterland is a German word meaning "the land behind" (a city, a port, or similar).
+Hinterland is a German word meaning either the 'land of men' or the 'land behind' a city, a port, or similar.
 Its use in English was first documented by the geographer George Chisholm in his Handbook of Commercial Geography (1888).
 Originally the term was associated with the area of a port in which materials for export and import are stored and shipped.
 Subsequently, the use of the word expanded to include any area under the influence of a particular human settlement.

+History

+The word hinterland was recorded in English was by Scottish geographer George Chisholm in 1888, to describe the region behind a port that was economically connected to it for imports and exports.
+The term was later adopted during the era of European colonialism, particularly during the Scramble for Africa to refer to inland areas that coastal powers claimed as their own.